 Visit a local supermarket

 It might sound trivial, but visiting a local supermarket is one of the best options to get authentic impressions of the local life.
-You not only see how the people are living, what they are buying and how the prices are in Punta Cana and the Dominican Republic, you also get the chance to buy popular souvenirs such as rum, chocolate, coffee or cigars for local prices, which are often cheaper by 50% or more compared to typical souvenir shops.
+It shouldn’t be counted as a tourist attraction in Punta Cana, but you not only see how the people are living, what they are buying and how the prices are in Punta Cana and the Dominican Republic, you also get the chance to buy popular souvenirs such as rum, chocolate, coffee or cigars for local prices, which are often cheaper by 50% or more compared to typical souvenir shops.

 The biggest supermarkets in Punta Cana are Jumbo, Pola, Super Lama and Iberia.
 While the latter one is a bit shabby, the other three are perfect to buy groceries and souvenirs and are easily accessible from most all-inclusive resorts in Bavaro.
 If staying in the south of Punta Cana, you can also visit the supermarket “Nacional” at Blue Mall Punta Cana.